 This does not, however, mean that anyone who has a criminal past will be allowed to enter Canada.
 It can be difficult to immigrate or travel to Canada if you have a criminal history, but the good thing is that there are options.

-As mentioned earlier, Canada believes in rehabilitation.
-After five or more years, once the sentence has been completed, you can apply for criminal rehabilitation.
+Canada believes in rehabilitation.
+After five years, once the sentence has been completed, you can apply for criminal rehabilitation.
 Ten years after the sentence has been completed, a person will be regarded as rehabilitated and will be able to enter Canada.

 - You are a danger to public health